gskorupa/SignomixCPP/README.md

     std::cout << "Error: " << response.description << std::endl;
 }
 ```
-From `Response` type you can get values: error, description, data, curlCode and httpCode.
+From `HttpResponse` type you can get values: error, description, data, curlCode and httpCode.
 In simple case only check if error exists. `response.description` is filled when error appears.
 If no error, than request has been succesfully sent.
 When you set that response to provide you some data, they will be available under `response.data` variable.
 Which is representation of `std::string`.
 Full usage of response you can see in example **http_example.cpp**.

 #### Getting data
 Getting data is more simple, because it is only one method.
 Fields are passed into the function as a text and they must be separated by comas, without whitespaces.